openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

       it.
 You cannot regain any of the time that is lost in a situation like this.

 5. When you have completed the questions, if the exam timer has not reached 00:00, select **End my exam**.

+.. image End my exam in bar

 #.
 Go to the proctoring software browser window and close the window.
 Confirm
    that you want to quit the application when you are prompted.

 #.
 In the browser window for the edX exam, you see the result page for your
    exam.

+.. image edX exam ended Pending

    You can come back to this page to check for your proctoring session review results.

    There are several possible statuses.